 Avoid These Words For a Healthy Relationship

 On any given day, an average human experiences over 21 different emotions.
 You can be energized, distraught, panicked, or defensive.
 The likelihood that your partner encounters you in only the best of moods is pretty much zero to none.
 When we are upset, we naturally use phrases that are engrained in our vocabulary, but some of these can be detrimental.
-Conversation is designed to bring you closer together and you may be using words that will tear you apart.
+A conversation is designed to bring you closer together and you may be using words that will tear you apart.
 Here are some of the worst offenders:

 In a solid relationship, it’s less about feeling the same things as your partner and more about empathy.
 Most of the time your partner just wants to be heard and have their feelings validated.
 Telling a woman that she is being “unreasonable” or worse, “crazy” are fighting words.
 Whether or not you agree with them, feelings are valid if the person is impacted.
 We have the tendency to reach for extreme terms and invalidate the feelings of their partners when they don’t see eye to eye, so be careful.